windsuzu/console.jay/content/docker/cli-commands/docker build.md

 In the build process, you can reference any file in the context.
 For example, the `COPY` instruction in the [[Dockerfile]] can reference a file in the context.

+The `-t` flag is the most commonly used option for the `docker build`, which is used to tag the image with a repository name and a tag, for example, `user/project:2.0` or `organization/project:latest`.

 ```bash
 docker build -t windsuzu/project-name:latest .